Three Best Exercises for the Vertical Jump

-I personally like the trap bar deadlift, compared to the squat, for three reasons:
+The trap bar deadlift is better than the squat, for three reasons:

 - It is consistent with regards to range of motion (ROM).
 Athletes have a tendency to decrease their ROM on the squat when they get tired.
 The large majority of athletes do not even squat to proper depth, almost completely negating the posterior chain's involvement in the lift, which happens to be the key jumping muscles.

 - It's easier to learn with less technical difficulty and requires less mobility.
-Athletes tend to pick up this exercise extremely quickly, especially females.
+Athletes tend to pick up this exercise extremely quickly.

-Once the athlete becomes proficient at the trap bar deadlift, we'll have them deadlift off a 4-inch box to really increase the range of motion and hammer the posterior chain.
-Once they become really good, we'll also add some trap bar deadlift jumps to focus on the speed side of the speed-strength continuum.
+Once the athlete becomes proficient at the trap bar deadlift, have them deadlift off of a 4-inch box to increase the range of motion and hammer the posterior chain.
+Once they become really good, add some trap bar deadlift jumps to focus on the speed side of the speed-strength continuum.

 Single-Arm Dumbbell Snatches (The Power Component)

-When most people think of power, they think of powerlifters, those guys benching 500 pounds and squatting 900 pounds.
-However, that's actually incorrect.
-Olympic lifters are actually a lot more powerful than powerlifters.
+When most people think of power, they think of powerlifters benching 500 pounds and squatting 900 pounds.
+That's actually incorrect, however.
+Olympic lifters are more powerful than powerlifters.
 The definition of power is work divided by change in time.
 So essentially how fast can we move a weight from point A to point B.

-In basketball, power is everything because time is everything.
+In basketball, power is everything, because time is everything.
 It's not necessarily how high you can jump, but who can jump the highest the fastest.
-Sometimes it's not even the first jump that counts either; the rebound goes to the guy who can explode up the quickest on the second or third jump.
+Sometimes it's not even the first jump that counts either; the rebound goes to the person who can explode up the quickest on the second or third jump.

 There are no better exercises to train for power than the Olympic lifts.
 The single-arm dumbbell snatch correlates highly with the vertical jump.
-It also just happens to be the easiest one to teach, as the Olympic lifts tends to be extremely technical.
-Make sure the athlete just isn't reverse curling the weight up.
+It also happens to be the easiest one to teach, as the Olympic lifts tends to be extremely technical.
+Make sure the athlete isn't just reverse curling the weight up.
 The arm acts as a rope.
 Wrap the knuckles under the dumbbell and point the elbow to the outside.
-The weight moves because of the powerful triple extension of the ankle, knee, and hip and violent shrug of the upper back.
-The athlete should actually come off of the ground.
-Take your time adding weight, as speed is really the focus.
+The weight moves because of the powerful triple extension of the ankle, knee and hip and emphatic shrug of the upper back.
+The athlete actually should come off of the ground.
+Take your time adding weight, as speed is the focus.
 You can't do an Olympic lift slow.